devnull-cz/c-prog-lang/modules/building-with-specific-c-ver.md

 In
 [POSIX:2004](https://en.wikipedia.org/wiki/Single_UNIX_Specification#2004:_POSIX:2004),
-which is SUS ver 3 with updates, the C compiler binary supporting C99 standard had to be named `c99`.
+which corresponds to SUS ver 3 with updates, the C compiler binary supporting C99 standard had to be named `c99`.
 The [latest SUS version](https://pubs.opengroup.org/onlinepubs/9699919799/) (as of May, 2020) still defines `c99`.
-I expect the future SUS versions with require `c11` binary to support C11 standard.
+I expect the future SUS versions with require `c11` binary to support the C11 standard.

 Might be difficult to get the compiler work as the exact specification version.
 For example, the following will compile while `//` are not part of C89, and